-- Genetic predisposition – lactose intolerance is more common in Asian, Middle Eastern, Mediterranean, South American and African people.
-It may also be more common in Māori and Pacific people.
+- Inherited forms of lactase deficiency – lactose intolerance is more common in Asian, Middle Eastern, Mediterranean, South American and African people.
+It may also be more common in Māori and Pasifika people.

 - Gut damage – damage to your gut (small intestine) can occur through surgery or after gastroenteritis (see lactose intolerance after a tummy bug).
 It can also be caused by conditions such as coeliac disease or Crohn’s disease.